 - Talk to a doctor online

 - Can your eye color change when you start wearing glasses?

-- How can tell when you are ovulating?
+- How can you tell when pityriasis rosea is healing?

-- How can you tell when a girl is pregnant?
+- How many times can you use a disposable razor?